yewoncho/GTpractice/README.md

 # GTpractice

-Exercising HTML, CSS &amp; JQuery
+Hey Guys I'm Steph :) I'm Exercising HTML, CSS and JQuery by creating my own webiste as part of the training from Growth Tribe, and that is what exactly this repository contains :)